 - We have implemented protocols to verify ongoing compliance with this Policy and to enforce disciplinary action against those who violate the privacy and security practices.
-To report a privacy violation, contact the Chief Privacy Officer.
+To report a privacy violation, contact firstname.lastname@example.org.

 5. DATA INTEGRITY

-We endeavor to keep Personal Information accurate and current; and we update it whenever we receive a request to do so, as described below under “Rights”.
+We endeavour to keep Personal Information accurate and current; and we update it whenever we receive a request to do so, as described below under “Rights”.